FranklandJack/2DPredPreyModel/README.md

 - Jack Frankland  s1404032

 ## Introduction
 This program simulates the evolution of a system of predator(pumas) and prey(hares) densities across a 2D landscape which includes land and water.
 Neither the predators nor prey are considered able to swim so in wet areas density is always zero.
-The evolution of the system is goverened by differential equations provided in the coursework development pdf:
+The evolution of the system is governed by differential equations provided in the coursework development pdf:

 ∂H/∂t = rH - aHP + k (∂^2H/∂x^2 + ∂^2H/∂y^2)